Desmond Uniacke

 Lieutenant Desmond Percival Fitzgerald Uniacke (18 December 1895 – 25 March 1933) was a British World War I flying ace credited with thirteen aerial victories.
 He was captured after engaging in aerial combat with Hermann Göring, commander of Jasta 27.

 Background

 Desmond Percival Fitzgerald Uniacke, second son of Richard Gordon Fitzgerald Uniacke and his wife Cecilia Monica Lambert, was born on 18 December 1895 at 16 Tite Street in Chelsea, Middlesex, England.
 He was baptized at Saint Barnabas' Church in Pimlico, Middlesex on 16 January 1896.
-Desmond was one of five children, three of whom survived to adulthood.
+Desmond was one of five children, only three of whom survived to adulthood.
 He was educated at Saint John's College in Hurstpierpoint, West Sussex, England.
 His father Richard Uniacke (1867–1934) was a librarian, archivist and genealogist.
 He served as assistant librarian of printed books at the College of Arms.

 Military career

 Uniacke was commissioned as a temporary second lieutenant on 23 December 1914, and served in the Royal Inniskilling Fusiliers and the Royal Irish Rifles, before being seconded to the Royal Flying Corps, being appointed a flying officer (observer) on 15 August 1917, with seniority from 17 May.

 He was posted to the No. 48 Squadron, where he was credited with thirteen aerial victories.
 All of them occurred while he was an observer in the Bristol F.2b, also known as a Bristol Fighter.
 In addition, all thirteen were in conjunction with one pilot, Second Lieutenant Ralph Luxmore Curtis.

 Uniacke scored his first aerial victory from his Bristol F2.b with serial number A7149.
 He and Curtis sent a two-seater out of control over Quéant, Pas-de-Calais, France, on 3 July 1917.
 Two days later, from Bristol F.2b (A7153), Uniacke and Curtis sent an Albatros D.V out of control over Bapaume, Pas-de-Calais.
 Uniacke scored his third aerial triumph from his Bristol F.2b (A7107) when he and Curtis destroyed an Albatros D.V over Vitry, France, on 7 July 1917.

 Later that month, on 28 July 1917, Uniacke and Curtis in Bristol F.2b (A7121) sent an Albatros D.III out of control over Ghistelles.
 They achieved a double victory (fifth and sixth for Uniacke) on 16 August 1917 from their Bristol F2.b (A7151).
 During aerial combat with two Albatros D.V aircraft, one was destroyed in flames and the other sent out of control, both over St. Pierre and Capelle, Nord, France.